stevenkhwun/IBM_Data-Science/README.md

 * Data Science Methodology
 * Python for Data Science, AI & Development
 * Python Project for Data Science
-* Database and SQL for DAta Science with Python
+* Database and SQL for Data Science with Python
 * Data Analysis with Python
 * Data Visualization with Python
 * Machine Learning with Python